aosabook/500lines/functionalDB/chapter.md

                                      result-clauses)]
      (filter #(not-empty (last %)) cleaned-result-clauses)))
 ````
-This function starts by applying the predicate clauses on the previously-chosen index.
+This function starts by applying the predicate clauses on the previously chosen index.
 Each application of a predicate clause on an index returns a _result clause_.

 The main characteristics of a result are: